anzemur/dask-recommender-system/README.md

-# dask-recommender-system
+# Dask recommender system
-Recommender system models parallelized with the help of Dask.
+Two recommender system models (FunkSVD and ALS) parallelized with the help of Dask.